 After years of fruitless on & off prodding of my father, I lost all hope.
 Then he died in 1999.
 And that was that.
-That is, until Rootsweb, Ancestry.com and Geneanet opened their doors.
-French Genealogy email groups were popping out of the long defunct Yahoo Groups.
+That is, until Rootsweb, Ancestry.com and Geneanet cropped up.
+French Genealogy email groups were popping out of (now defunct) Yahoo Groups.
 I now had a mission, I had plan, I had a path that would slowly lead me to answers, ancestors and documents.
 But, what a rude awaking.
 Everything was in French!
-No English backups.
+No English translations!
 My 1 yr of French from school was dead as my ancestors.
 So….

-Now, spoiled ones, it won’t take years, months and weeks to get help anymore.
-With a few clicks, you can easily access help from many different online sources including indexed towns, repositories and documents.
+Now, spoiled ones, it won’t take years, months and weeks, as it has in the past, to get help anymore.
+With a few clicks, you can easily access help from many different online sources including searchable and browsable indexed towns, people and family trees, FamilySearch.com was the pioneer of indexing information from different countries.
 You can find answers to your questions on Geneanet’s forums.
 I love these guys!
 Ask anything, and you’ll have answers soon as possible.
-Both FamilyHistory and Ancestry.com have forums as well, but I personally think Geneanet is far superior.
+Both FamilySearch and Ancestry.com have forums as well, but I personally think Geneanet is far superior.
 You still might need to reach out to genealogy email groups of French Departments and Provinces of Belgium for help.
 One stepping stone of information, to another stepping stone of information, and so on.
 You can acquire a lot of help and information in half the time now, it makes my early French research look as if it was spawn from the medieval era.

-To answer the question at the top of the page; What does one do when you have gone through the crucible of long, hard nitty -gritty of years of French genealogy research?
+The question now remains: What to do with all that knowledge on French genealogy research?
 Well, create a step-by-step, how-to guide of what you need to know and how to do it; to help other English language researchers to find and pluck out the vital information from handwritten French documents, understand, how to navigate the world of French Genealogy.
-So it began in 2010 with a modest amount of information (formerly a la French Genealogy) and since then, it’s expanded beyond tutorials to include resources, department archives, databases, navigation guides, to helpful information on censuses, military enlistment help and more is on the way!
+So it began in 2010 with a modest amount of information.
+Since then, it’s expanded beyond tutorials to include resources, French department archives, databases, navigation guides, censuses, military enlistment help and more is on the way!